MafaldaSFerreira/physalia_adaptation_course-2024/02_day2/Tutorial_Day2_PopGen.md

 Here we can observe that many SNPs account for an elevated loading, which explains the structure of the PCA display above.
 Interestingly, we can observe that the SNPs with elevated loadings are spread across the genome.

 ### PCA on the Canadian dataset only
-Now let's do the same analysis for the other dataset composed by 12 populations.
+Now let's do the same analysis for the other dataset of 12 Canadian populations.
 Test it and tell us what your conclusions are about it.
 You can run exactly the same script by simply changing the input file names.
 Just be aware that when you run ggplot, you may need to provide more colour values due to the larger number of populations.
 You can also try colouring individuals by sex.

-Here is the script for the canadian populations, if you have not figured out already [PCA_12canada](pca/script_pca_12canada.r).
+Here is the script for the canadian populations, just in case [PCA_12canada](pca/script_pca_12canada.r).
 And here is what you should observe:

 ![pca](images/pca_canada.jpeg)
 ![pca_sex](images/pca_can_bysex.jpeg)

 ![loadings](images/loadings_pca_canada.jpeg)

 A long story short, what drives PC1 is likely a chromosomal rearrangement that we will better explore on day 4.
 PC2 is driven by sex.
-In weakly-structured species, this kind of rearrangements or sex-linked loci can largely drive population structure patterns in a PCA, the Admixture/Structure analysis, and F<sub>ST</sub>.
+In weakly-structured species, this kind of chromosomal rearrangements or sex-linked loci can largely drive population structure patterns in a PCA, the Admixture/Structure analysis, and F<sub>ST</sub>.
 Therefore, it is sometimes a good idea to exclude these regions from these analyses, or work on a subset of linkage disequilibrium (LD)-pruned SNPs.

 # Tutorial 2

 ## 2-3.
 Population structure with LEA
-Here, we will investigate population structure using LEA.
+Now we will investigate population structure using LEA.
 Briefly, LEA is an R package developed by Eric Frichot and Olivier Fraņcois (Grenoble University, France), which is dedicated to landscape genomics and ecological association tests.
 This package includes many tools such as missing data imputation, genome scans for selection, testing for association between genotypes and environment, and analyses of population structure.
 Here, we only test the population structure approach, which is very easy to implement.
 If you want to learn more about LEA, feel free to visit its [R vignette](https://www.bioconductor.org/packages/devel/bioc/vignettes/LEA/inst/doc/LEA.pdf).

-Here, we will screen for population structure among populations of two datasets, the `population_2lin_random.vcf` and the `population_canada_random.vcf` files.
+We will examine population structure in two datasets, the `population_2lin_random.vcf` and the `population_canada_random.vcf` files.

 Today, we will show you only the guidelines for the `population_2lin_random.vcf` dataset.
 Next, we let you to practice for the second one.

 Because LEA is an R package, you need to work under the R environment.
-We recommend that you do it on your own computer, but you can always start a R session on the server with the command `R`.
+Thus, we recommend that you do it on your own computer.

 ### Prepare input files
 To conduct population structure analyses, LEA requires the input data in a specific file format (LEA geno-like format).
 The authors of the R package give us an useful function to easily convert the VCF file into this format, great 👍!